nurulmac11/nmacun/themes/terminimal/content/welcome-terminimal-theme.md

 +++
-title = "Terminimal Theme for Zola" date = 2019-02-04
+title = "Welcome to Terminimal Theme for Zola" date = 2019-02-04

 [taxonomies]